Letter of the Chairman of the Supervisory Board of mBank S.A. to the Shareholders

 |Cezary Stypułkowski - President of the Management Board, Chief Executive Officer|

-Cezary Stypułkowski was appointed President of the Management Board of mBank on August 2, 2010, acting as President of the Management Board of the Bank as of October 1, 2010, approved as President of the Management Board by the Polish Financial Supervision Authority on October 27, 2010.
+Cezary Stypułkowski was appointed President of the Management Board of mBank on August 2, 2010, acting as President of the Management Board of the Bank as of October 1, 2010.
+He was approved as President of the Management Board by the Polish Financial Supervision Authority on October 27, 2010.

 |Przemysław Gdański – Vice-President of the Management Board, Head of Corporate and Investment Banking|

-He has over 20 years of experience in corporate and investment banking.
+He has over 25-year experience in corporate and investment banking.
 From 1993 to 1995 he worked for IBP Bank S.A., then for ABN AMRO Bank in Poland, Romania and in the headquarters in Amsterdam.
-From 2002 to 2006, he was the Managing Director of the Large Corporates Division in Bank BPH Bank S.A..
+From 2002 to 2006, he was the Managing Director of the Large Corporates Division in Bank BPH Bank S.A.
 From May to November 2006 he was CEO and General Director of Calyon Bank Polska and Calyon S.A.
 Branch in Poland.

 Mr Gdański has been a Member of the Management Board since November 19, 2008.